Sort by

 Collaboration is crucial

-Our ambitious program would not be possible without the support and input of our longstanding partners.
+Our program would not be possible without the support and input of our longstanding partners.
 Alongside IDH (The Sustainable Trade Initiative), ICI (International Cocoa Initiative), the Rainforest Alliance, governments, suppliers, cooperatives and farmers, we will continuously measure, assess and strengthen the program to deliver maximum impact for farming families.

 Increased traceability and transparency

-At the same time, we are remodeling our sourcing to segregate and trace all our cocoa products from origin to factory, which contributes to greater transparency in our supply chain.
+At the same time, we are remodeling our sourcing to segregate and trace all our cocoa products from origin to factory.
+This will drive greater supply chain transparency and accountability, while giving our consumers more visibility in to where our ingredients come from.

 Related information